Hudson Pacific Properties Inc at Citi Global Property CEO Confer

-Session at Citi's Global Properties CEO Conference.
-I'm Michael Bilerman, and I'm here with Manny Korchman.
-We're very pleased to have with us Victor Coleman from Hudson Pacific Properties.
-This session's for investment clients only.
-If media or other individuals are online, disconnect.
-Disclosures are up here and on the web.
-For those in the room, you can use liveqa.com, code: Citi2019.
+All right.
+Good afternoon, everyone.
+Welcome to the 4:15 p.m. session at Citi's 2022 Global Property CEO Conference.
+I'm Manny Korchman with Citi Research.
+Parker (inaudible) is up at the table there on my team.
+We're pleased to have with us Hudson Pacific Properties' CEO, Victor Coleman.
+This session is for Citi clients-only.
+If media or other individuals are online, please disconnect now.
+Disclosures are available on the webcast and at the AV desk.
+For those joining us in-person, you can use the mics for anyone.
+Who's listening or in person, you can use the live QA.
+I'll get them, I'll ask them.
+You guys are getting tired here as the day goes by, but put in some questions.

-Victor, let me turn it over to introduce the company, the management team that's here with you.
-And provide the audience 3 reasons why they should buy HPP stock today.
-And then we'll have some Q&A as well.
+With that, Victor, I'll turn it over to you to introduce the company and the guys sitting up there on stage with you, and then we'll go to Q&A.

-Victor J. Coleman - Hudson Pacific Properties, Inc. - Chairman, President & CEO
+Victor J. Coleman - Hudson Pacific Properties, Inc. - Chairman & CEO

-Thank you.
-Thank you, Michael.
 Thank you, Manny.
-Great conference.
-It's been a great 2 full days for Hudson.
-And then it's a pleasure to be here.

-Hudson Pacific Properties, as most of you may or may not know, is a West Coast-centric office REIT.
-Our markets are, in
+So before I begin, I appreciate giving us the time and

 Hudson Pacific Properties Inc at Citi Global Property CEO Conference Transcript